 - Facebook — Facebook has many amazing features that can help nonprofits market their mission and connect with donors.
 You can utilize its events features, its page capabilities, and even encourage supporters to reshare your content.
 Facebook is also great for showcasing impact, expanding reach, and engaging in conversation among different supporters.

 - Twitter — Twitter is known for its real-time short text updates and retweetability.
 It’s the perfect place to share updates on an issue or announce the exciting news.

 - Google Ad Grant — The Google Ad Grants program helps nonprofits take their marketing to the next level with $10,000 each month in free Google ad space.
 All eligible nonprofits can receive this grant if they simply apply.
-Learn more about how the Google Grant can help your organization in our dedicated blog post.
 To get started or help in maintaining your account, it’s recommended to partner with a certified Google Grant agency.

 Along with the strengths of each marketing channel, it’s also beneficial to look at past marketing campaigns and data to see which outlet has had success in the past.
 If you see that your Facebook fundraisers have shown great promise in both donation amount and shareability, then it’s a good idea to focus more on this channel.

 While pinpointing the best marketing channel for your needs is important, remember that the recommended route of action is to take a multi-channel marketing approach.
 This allows you to use a variety of channels and strategies to work together towards one ultimate goal.

 Make sure that your multi-channel marketing efforts support each other.
 For instance, in a direct mail event invitation you might include a QR code to your online registration page and your social media accounts.
 Increasing as many touch points as possible will only build the bond between donors and your mission, creating the foundation for long-term support.

 8. Create a marketing plan calendar